Skip to main content

 This guide covers best practices for SDK setup, controller lifecycle management, and common mistakes to avoid.

-Create a single SDK instance and share it across your application.
+Create a single client instance and share it across your application.
 Creating multiple instances wastes resources and breaks caching.

 // ❌ Bad - creates multiple instances